micmejia/bible-dump/AMPC/Genesis/Gen 7.md

-Of [^a]clean animals and of animals that are not clean, and of birds _and_ fowls, and of everything that creeps on the ground,
+Of clean animals and of animals that are not clean, and of birds _and_ fowls, and of everything that creeps on the ground,